Paulo-Junio/Paulo-Junio/README.md

 **HELLO!**

-My name is Paulo Júnio Braga, but you can call me **PJ**.
+My name is Paulo Júnio Braga, but you can call me by my nickname **PJ**.
 I am currently a student at a Driven Education full stack development bootcamp.

 I have learned some programming languages like **HTML**, **CSS**, **JavaScript** and **React**.
 I would like to learn everything possible and use these knowledge to help people solve problems.

-### Some facts about me:
+### Curiosity about me:

 - I worked with research on effluents and environmental chemistry when I was studying environmental and sanitary engineering.
 - I love learning new things.
 So my friends say I'm addicted to taking courses.
-- I adopted a cat: Morgana

 ### Languages: